Sentinel of Freedom: History

+In July 2023, the statue was taken under the care of the National Museum of the Philippines and was dismantled for “restoration and re-erection,” amidst the redevelopment of the park's eastern section.
+The re-erection project was completed in August 2024 with the statue now facing the Rizal Monument.

 Design and symbolism

-The Statue of the Sentinel of Freedom and was designed by sculptor Juan Sajid Imao.
+The Sentinel of Freedom and was designed by sculptor Juan Sajid Imao.
 The monument is composed of a 12.19 m bronze statue on-top of a 3.05 m pedestal.
 Imao noted that his work on the statue seeks to portray Lapulapu as a strong and peace-loving man who is also ready to defend himself against those who threaten his freedom.
 Lapulapu is portrayed not in a fighting stance but rather standing guard holding a kampilan covered in scabbard and planted on the ground.

 Then Tourism Undersecretary Oscar Palabyab chose to create a statue for Lapulapu not primarily due to his victory over Ferdinand Magellan but the value he stands for in history.